Rareloop/lumberjack/README.md

 # Lumberjack
 A framework for making WordPress theme development more sane & easier to maintain.

+The framework has been designed to be as un-intrusive as possible and you're free to use as little or as much of it as you'd like.

 Written & maintained by the team at [Rareloop](https://www.rareloop.com).

 ## Features